KartheekLade/Network-of-Nodes/README.md

 Improvements / Updates
 -----------------------
+- Working on live wiring pictures...
-If anyone is intrested in improving the fucnctnality or the options you're most welcome to push your approch to this repository.
+- If anyone is intrested in improving the fucnctnality or the options you're most welcome to push your approch to this repository.